Waayway/Informatica-3DPO-Server/README.md

 Every message has a int at the front to say what kind of message it is,

 0. LobbyReady
-1. LobbyToGameData
+1. 1timer, basically notifieng the server that the countdown is done
-2. VelocityData
+2. LobbyToGameData
-3. TimerData
+3. VelocityData
 4. MapData

 Most of the data will thus be like